-First prepare walnuts by lightly toasting them and chocolate by chopping it on a cutting board into smaller pieces.
+- First prepare WALNUTS by lightly toasting them and chocolate by chopping it on a cutting board into smaller pieces.
 Set both aside.

 - Shaping cookies is so easy.
 Scoop the dough of the size of walnut and roll into balls.
-Place them on tray, apart and flatten slightly.
+Place them on the baking sheet, apart and flatten slightly.
 Bake for about 7-8 minutes and your cookies are done.
 From this dough we got 24 cookies.